Old Persian cuneiform: History

 Old Persian cuneiform was inspired by the Sumero-Akkadian cuneiform.
 At the beginning of the reign of Darius I in 521 BC, the Persians did not yet have their own writing system.
 The administrative language of the Persian Empire was Elamite; in addition, reliefs always included a translation in Babylonian or Akkadian in the Neo-Babylonian dialect.
 Darius I ordered the creation of a distinct Persian script Persian cuneiform, which was much simpler in structure (34 characters) than the cuneiform scripts of the Elamites (approximately 200 characters) and Babylonians (around 600 characters) and featured word separators for better readability.
 Persian cuneiform was later replaced (around 400 BC) by the introduction of the Aramaic script.
 The most recent known cuneiform text, an astronomical table, dates from AD 75.

 While a few Old Persian texts may seem to have been inscribed during the reigns of Cyrus the Great (CMa, CMb, and CMc, all found at Pasargadae), the first Achaemenid emperor, or of Arsames and Ariaramnes (AsH and AmH, both found at Hamadan), grandfather and great-grandfather of Darius I, all five, specially the latter two, are generally agreed to have been later inscriptions.

 Decipherment

 Old Persian cuneiform was only deciphered by a series of guesses, in the absence of bilingual documents connecting it to a known language.
 Various characteristics of sign series, such as length or recurrence of signs, allowed researchers to hypothesize about their meaning, and to discriminate between the various possible historically known kings, and then to create a correspondence between each cuneiform and a specific sound.

+Old Persian cuneiform was the first cuneiform writing system to be worked out between approximately 1800 and 1845.
+Its decipherment brought to light that Old Persian was an early form of modern Persian and closely related to Sanskrit, allowing scholars to make out royal inscriptions.
+Until recently, researchers assumed that Old Persian was largely confined to royal monuments and elite objects, while administrative and commercial documentation was carried out in established languages such as Aramaic, Babylonian, and Elamite.